-It came down to giving myself permission.
+I just gave myself permission.
 Permission to go out on limbs.
 Permission to fuck up.
 Permission to start over.
 Permission to be cool with ambiguity.
 Permission for whatever, really.

 Rehab started in a guerrilla garden in a North Portland alley.
 And several years of weekly, old school, on-the-couch psychoanalysis.
-It took a few years before I created more than a few zucchini.

 Code is one of my main creative outlets.
 I absolutely love working with interactive information.
 And connecting with amazing people throughout the world.
 Unlike legal work, which largely confines me to physical jurisdictions, I can code with friends anywhere, anytime.

 I've written code for as long as I can remember.
 I started by building a website for a rock band I was in.
 The earliest piece of code I was able to track down was from 2001.
 And I know I started at least a couple years before that.

 My first legit web project was in 2004.
 I DIYed a nonprofit art sales website and scaled it to tens of thousands of users.
 I built one of the first online lawyer referral applications in the U.S. and Groupon before Groupon.
 I was also proud to write the code for Marlee Matlin's' MySpace page.

 Then I turned down a full-time job offer as a web developer and traded Wisconsin winters for law school in Southern California.
 After that, I landed in Portland on New Year's Day 2008.

 Coding took a backseat to legal work for several years.
 Dark times.
 I kept quiet about code around my law colleagues.
 Trust me, vanishingly few lawyers want to hear about Debian Linux.